nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ### Non-Functional Requirements

-1. Operation of PlanPal must be done through CLI
+1. PlanPal must have a consistent command-line interface design adhering to standard CLI usability conventions
 2. PlanPal should not have multiple users on a shared computer
 3. PlanPal should only support a single user
 4. PlanPal data should be stored locally